They were Sam Bankman-Fried's friends. Now they could send him to prison for life

 They worked together on an island in The Bahamas, and most of them lived together in a $30 million penthouse.

-Bankman-Fried and his former colleagues worked and socialized together: When they weren't writing code or tweaking trading strategies, they shared meals and played padel tennis.
+Bankman-Fried and his former colleagues worked and socialized together: When they weren't writing code or tweaking trading strategies, they shared meals and played paddle tennis.

 They have now each pled guilty to helping Bankman-Fried defraud customers, while enriching themselves, and they are cooperating with prosecutors as they hope to get less — or no — time in prison.